On a family of analytic discs attached to a real submanifold $M\subset\mathbb{C}^{N+1}$: A Family of Analytic Discs and Proofs of Main Results

 \subsection{Proof of Theorem $1.1$}

 Let $M$, $\widetilde{M}$, $T$ as in Theorem $3.2$.
-Using the techniques from \cite{M}, \cite{NWY} together with an extended reflection principle as in ~\cite{KW2}, we construct smooth extension of $T$ past every point of $ M_{0}-\left\{0\right\}$.
-By similar arguments as in ~\cite{KW1} we obtain that $M\cup \widetilde{M}$ is a smooth manifold-with-boundary $M$ in a neighborhood of the CR singular point $p=0$.
+Using the techniques from \cite{M}, \cite{NWY} together with an extended reflection principle as in the paper ~\cite{KW2} of Kenig-Webster, we construct smooth extension of $T$ past every point of $ M_{0}-\left\{0\right\}$.
+By similar arguments as in the papers ~\cite{KW1}, ~\cite{KW2} of Kenig-Webster, we obtain that $M\cup \widetilde{M}$ is a smooth manifold-with-boundary $M$ in a neighborhood of the CR singular point $p=0$.